hcsgzh/note2/src/pages/14-02-2020-visit-my-family/index.md

 ### Coronavirus

 20 days later, when I arrived in NZ, the coronavirus broke out in Hebei in China.
 It was Chinese New Year holidays.
 People were on the way to visit their families.
 I missed and worried a lot about my wife.
-Especially, my wife is a Traditional Chinese Median Doctor.
+Especially, my wife is a Traditional Chinese Medicine Doctor.
 She has to go to work everyday.
 There is no way to protect her from the virus.
 I could not think more.
 Just pray for her!

 My son naturally misses his mother and keeps asking when his mom will come and join us.

-In the valentine's Day, my wife, I hope you are well and We will be together soon!
+On the valentine's Day, my wife, I hope you are well and We will be together soon!

 Where is home?
 I think where family is in where is our home, where we could enjoy our life.
 I hope our resident visa will come to rescue us.